Dissociative Identity Disorder: Normal Or Not?

 Time to Change How Dissociative Identity Disorder is Viewed

-The label of DID carries with it a lot of stigma because of the way they are depicted in movies and television.
-Societal beliefs, religious beliefs and psychiatric beliefs do not cast a favorable view of Dissociative Identity Disorder.
-Some professionals, particularly psychiatrists, do not even believe DID is real, and others are not trained to assess or conduct therapy on the complex condition.
-Anyone who has received a DID diagnosis has felt extreme pressure, real or imagined, to hide his or her condition.
-Therefore, those who carry this condition experience feelings of blame, embarrassment, guilt, shame, and humiliation.
-Survivors with DID really think they are damaged inside or crazy because many survivors do not understand the symptoms they are having at the onset.
+The label of DID carries with it a lot of stigmas.
+DID has a negative image because of the way DID is depicted in movies and television.
+Societal beliefs, religious beliefs, and psychiatric beliefs do not cast a favorable image of individuals with Dissociative Identity Disorder.
+Some professionals, particularly psychiatrists, do not even believe DID is real.
+Other professionals are not trained to assess or conduct therapy on such a complex condition.
+Anyone who has received a DID diagnosis has felt extreme pressure, real or imagined, to hide his or her condition and symptoms.
+Actually to lie about what they are going through due to the negative light on the condition.

 Dissociative Identity Disorder is a Strength

 One of my specializations over the years has been with survivors who had been labeled Dissociative Identity Disorder (DID).
 I have a passion for working with survivors of complex trauma in all forms.
-The creating of a DID system to survive repeated abuse or trauma is an "alternate world" in response to overwhelming life threatening physical, mental, emotional or spiritual acts.
-This act of fragmentation of self is a "normal reaction" rather than a mental illness.
-DID is a highly creative internal method of survival.
+The creation of a DID system to survive repeated abuse or trauma is an "alternate world" in response to overwhelming life-threatening physical, emotional, mental, sexual or spiritual acts.
+In order to survive such horrible situations the individual's personality fragments for protection and survival.
+This act of fragmentation of self is a "normal reaction" rather than a mental illness or personal weakness.

 While working exclusively in an inpatient psychiatric hospital setting with survivors of abuse and trauma I created a method called Incorporation Therapy which helped him or her to stabilize and restructure their DID system.
 Incorporation Therapy was extremely successful with thousands of survivors with a DID diagnosis but it was not a cure.
 Incorporation Therapy did aid in the stabilization process and stopped the inner crisis and chaotic cycles, which were the result of surfacing PTSD symptoms.
-But more was needed to shift survivors from survival mode to adapting to regular life.
+But more was needed to shift survivors from survival mode to adapt to regular life.

-DID is a Symbolic World
+DID is a Symbolic World and Steps to Heal

 Go back to the idea that a survivor’s inner identity structure shatters and creates a symbolic world of a DID in order to survive.
 But at that point wholeness is lost.
-Now consider this; "that which is born out of pure creativity, power, intelligence, strength and resilience to survive overwhelming life threatening experiences then it is only rational that a return to wholeness would occur on the same path".
-The shattering of a victim’s identity that happens due to being exposed to multiple life threatening experiences does not happen literally.
+Now consider this; "that which is born out of pure creativity, power, intelligence, strength, and resilience to survive overwhelming life-threatening experiences then it is only rational that a return to wholeness would occur on the same path".
+The shattering of a victim’s identity that happens due to being exposed to multiple life-threatening experiences does not happen literally.
 Meaning the shattering of the identity does not show up his or her outer shell.
 It occurs on the inside of the victim to save the life of the whole.

 If DID is not viewed as a mental disease then how should it be viewed?
-I found after 30 plus years of working with survivors with complex Post-traumatic Stress disorder (PTSD) and who carry the diagnosis of DID that his or her shattering or compartmentalization did not occur out of weakness but through symbolism and strength with an incredible desire to live.
+I found after 30 plus years of working with survivors with complex Post-traumatic Stress disorder (PTSD) and who carry the diagnosis of DID, his or her shattering or compartmentalization of their identity did not occur out of weakness but through symbolism and strength alongside an incredible desire to live.

-So the questions are.
-Can the same strengths of a victim that helped him or her to live help him or her to heal?
-Can a now survivor use his or her own creativity, power, intelligence, strength and resilience to restructure his or her identity and achieve wholeness again?
+Can the same strengths that a victim used to survive help him or her to heal?
+Can a now survivor use his or her own creativity, power, intelligence, strength and resilience to restructure his or her identity and achieve a level of wholeness again?
 Can the shattered and compartmentalized identity be reversed?
 The answer to all these questions is yes.
-Those powers of survival, which were used to shatter, can in fact unify to heal.
+Those powers of survival, which were used to shatter, can, in fact, unify to heal.

-Before entering his or her inner symbolic world a mind shift needs to happen.
-His or her system need to be viewed as a gift and not a weakness, damage or disease.
-The survivor needs to see their DID system in a positive light and stop blaming, doubting, hating, mistrusting and judging the system and themselves.
-Rather embrace a mindset of acceptance, growth, healing, and empowerment.
+Before entering into his or her inner symbolic world, a mind shift needs to happen.
+His or her system needs to be viewed as a gift and not a weakness, damage or disease.
+The survivor needs to see their DID system in a positive light and stop blaming, doubting, hating, mistrusting and judging their own system and themselves.
+Rather they need to embrace a positive mindset of acceptance, growth, healing, and empowerment.

-If the system is unified and works as a whole then anything is possible.
-Think about what the system achieved and overcame in the time of being threatened with pain and death..
-Accept a view that life growth opportunity rather than a constant threat to protect against.
+If the system is unified and works as a whole team rather than separately then anything is possible.
+Think about what the whole system achieved and overcame in the time of severe abuse and trauma.

 Unification is Healing

-Return to Wholeness
+Return to Wholeness is Possible

-How is wholes possible?
-To answer that first one needs to know how the compartmentalization happened.
+To answer the question first one needs to know how the compartmentalization happened.
 In order to survive such horrific and repetitive experiences, the brain symbolically unhinges a person's identity.
-The brain constructs compartments to place parts of the identity into so that the whole identity will not be captured or trapped by the abuser(s), or traumatizing event(s).
+The brain constructs compartments to place parts of the identity into so that the whole identity will not be captured, damaged or trapped by the abuser(s), or traumatizing event(s).

-SUM also eliminates the haunting traumatic emotionally charged memories from the past events, and shifts old core beliefs which kept the system limited and connected to the past.
+SUM also eliminates the haunting traumatic emotionally charged memories or flashbacks of past events and shifts old core beliefs to new positive beliefs which kept the system limited and connected to the past.
 SUM opens a new door to a future of strength, power, creativity and healing without destroying the integrity of the parts or compartments.
-SUM uses the strength, power, creativeness, resourcefulness and resilience of the individual and system.
+SUM uses the strength, power, creativeness, resourcefulness, and resilience of the individual and system.
 All of this is accomplished through a safe and protective protocol.

-The philosophy of System Unification Method or SUM is based on the idea that DID compartmentalization is a "normal" response and reaction to multiple life threatening abuse and traumatic experiences.
-Therefore if the initial compartmentalization process is a normal response to danger then once the survivor is out of danger, the system can be re-configured in to a symbolic wholeness.
+The philosophy of System Unification Method or SUM is based on the idea that DID compartmentalization is a "normal" response and reaction to multiple life-threatening abuse and traumatic experiences.
+Therefore if the initial compartmentalization process is a normal response to danger then once the survivor is out of danger, the system can be re-configured into a symbolic wholeness.